 In every Swiss canton, the tax return can be submitted in digital form.
 The preparation of an online tax return is facilitated by tax software.
 Different tax software is accepted in different cantons.
 The canton of Glarus accepts the tax software eTax.GL, which can be accessed via the website of the cantonal tax administration.
 The tax software can be used online via the browser and does not require a download.

 To use the tax software, personal access data must be provided.
 A hotline is available for questions.
 An explanatory video explains how to use the software.

 The tax return also has a support and help overview.
 If the tax return was created digitally, a printout for the personal files can be made in PDF form.

 If you want to make your tax return easier, you can enlist the help of a tax consultant.
 Errors in the tax return are thus avoided.
-The tax consultant here can also take care of your complete tax return.
+The tax consultant can also take care of your entire tax return.

 Deadlines for filing the tax return

 As in most Swiss cantons, March 31 is the deadline for submitting tax returns in the canton of Glarus.
 The tax return is always filed in the current year for the previous year.